wabkur/binary_trees/README.md

-function that measures the balance factor of a binary tree
+function that checks if a binary tree is full